-Lenten Booklets for reflection, prayer, and activities are made available in the Chapel and the mailroom, courtesy of Campus Ministry.
-This year's booklet is "LENT: Little by Little" by Fr.
-Thomas Connery.
+Lenten Booklets for reflection, prayer, and activities are made available in the Chapel, courtesy of Campus Ministry.
+This year's booklet is Becomine Whole, Becoming Holy by Alice Camille.

 Pray for those on Spring Break Service Trips.
-Students will be going to the Cass Community in Detriot, Michigan, the Hubbard House in East St. Louis, Illinois, to the Catholic Worker Farm in West Virginia, and to Pine Ridge Indian Reservation in East Shannon, South Dakota.
-Be sure to pray for our students who are going out ot help those in need this Spring Break.
+Students will be going to Chicago, Kansas City, and Memphis, in addition to the Habitat for Humanity trips.
+Be sure to pray for our students who are going out to help those in need this Spring Break.